warphunter/srch/README.md

 -Fx for listing the x biggest files.

--Mx for listing the most recently updated files/directories.
+-Mx for listing the x most recently updated files/directories.

 Srch might actually be the fastest publicly available file search tool - just test it and compare run-times with other tools (like fd-find) to see for yourself :).